- NW RBD first cycle river basin management plan summary 2009 – 2015

-This area has a dedicated Catchment Management Officer who covers the catchments within the NW RBD – Roe, Faughan, Burn Dennet, Owenkillew, Derg, Mourne, Strule, Lower and Upper Lough Erne and Lough Mevin.
+This area has 2 dedicated Catchment Management Officers who cover the catchments within the NW RBD – Roe, Faughan, Burn Dennet, Owenkillew, Derg, Mourne, Strule, Lower and Upper Lough Erne and Lough Mevin.

-The Catchment Officer continually works with groups of stakeholders - details on becoming involved can be obtained by contacting Steven.
+The Catchment Officers continually work with groups of stakeholders - details on becoming involved can be obtained by contacting Steven or Mary.